Bernhard Blume Award

 This award is sponsored annually by the Harvard Graduate Society for Advanced Study and Research and named in honor of the late Professor Jack M. Stein, who was instrumental in raising the quality of language instruction in the Department of Germanic Languages and Literatures.
 The prize is awarded each year to a Teaching Fellow who, in the judgment of a faculty committee visiting classes, conducts undergraduate sections with the highest measure of pedagogical skills, linguistic proficiency, enthusiasm, and commitment to students’ learning and welfare.

 Einar Haugen Prize

 To commemorate the legacy of Einar Haugen, Victor S. Thomas Professor of Scandinavian and Linguistics, Emeritus, the prize is awarded annually to an undergraduate or graduate student for excellence in the field of Scandinavian languages and literatures.
 Inquiries regarding the prize may be addressed to Professor Stephen Mitchell.

 George B. Sohier Prize

 This prize, founded by Waldo Higginson, of the Class of 1833, in memory of George Brimmer Sohier, of the Class of 1852, is exactly $250, given for the best thesis containing approximately 10,000 words of text presented by a successful candidate for Honors in English or Modern Literature and in certain cases History and Literature.
-The competition is open to undergraduates.
-Theses for this prize will be considered without special application by the student.
+The competition is open to undergraduates from the departments of English, Comparative Literature, History and Literature, Germanic Languages and Literatures, Romance Languages and Literatures, and Slavic Languages and Literatures.
+Theses for this prize will be considered without special application by students.